hexalellogram/ROMDocumentation/GS5-kltevzw.md

 ## Root (kltevzw)
 Root can be achieved via different methods depending on what build you are on.

+The required information: "Android base" and "build" can be located in the device settings.

+Go to "Settings -> About Phone" and check "Android Version"

+If you have `4.4.x` you have `KitKat`

+If you have `5.x.x` you have `Lollipop`

+If you have `6.x.x` you have `Marshmallow`

+This will give you the "Android Base" information.

+To get the "Build" information, go to "Settings -> About Phone" and check "Build".
+Get the last 3 characters of this long string.

+Use that information to follow the table and identify the proper rooting method

 | Android base | Build | Method                                        |
 |:------------ |:----- |:---------------------------------------------:|
 | KitKat       | `NCG` | [TowelRoot](#towelroot)                       |